View the full Defeat GBM Research Collaborative website at www.DefeatGBM.org.

 Glioblastoma multiforme (GBM) research is on the cusp of genetic and molecular discoveries that will forever alter current diagnostic, prognostic, and therapeutic achievements.
 A highly aggressive and complex brain tumor type, GBM tumors are also one of the most devastating forms of cancer, effecting thousands of Americans each day.
 As such, we believe it is our duty to drive the advancement of this research area to understand how to combat its resistance and adaptability, and deliver new and effective therapies to improve patient survival.

-Additional and unique aspects of this program are the simultaneous research efforts in basic discovery science, translational science, pre-clinical drug development, and clinical trial design, all intended to quicken the pace of discovery, transfer knowledge to drug development, identify the right biological targets, and improve clinical trials.
+Additional and unique aspects of this program are the simultaneous efforts in basic scientific research, translational science, pre-clinical drug development, and improved clinical trial design - all intended to quicken the pace of discovery, transfer target knowledge to drug development, and identify patient biomarker panels to improve clinical trials.

 To learn more or make a contribution toward the Defeat GBM Research Collaborative, please contact Kevin Courtney, Chief Development Officer, at email@example.com.